 The MCAT exam is designed to support medical schools’ selection process by providing prospective candidates with the opportunity to demonstrate that they have the knowledge and skills required for studying medicine.
 The exam assesses your problem solving and critical thinking skills, and knowledge of natural, behavioral and social science concepts and principles.

 Your skills and knowledge are assessed across four sections of the MCAT exam, which are formatted as follows:

 The Chemical and Physical Foundations of Biological Systems, Biological and Biochemical Foundations of Living Systems, and Psychological, Social, and Biological Foundations of Behavior sections assess your ability to combine scientific knowledge with scientific inquiry and reasoning skills.
 These sections of the MCAT exam require knowledge of general and organic chemistry, and introductory physics, biology, biochemistry, psychology and sociology.

 Knowing what to expect on the day of the exam can go a long way to calming your nerves and ensuring that you are focused on performing well during the exam, rather than details of what may happen or what’s expected of you.
-This video from the AAMC will give you an insight into what to expect at the test centre.

 You can also find more information about the test day rules, identification requirements, items allowed in the testing room and during breaks, and the MCAT test date noteboard booklet on the AAMC’s website here.